gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 > SQL Server Execution Times: CPU time = 1457 ms,  elapsed time = 695 ms.

-That's just over another 2000 reads knocked off.
+That's just over another 2000 reads knocked off and about 200ms faster.
 We've traded off reads for CPU A little here as the compression/decompression process will add overhead on the processor.

 ## Columnstore ##
 Let's now drop our compressed index and try a Columnstore index...